lyubogeorgiev/Java-Advanced/Generics/README.md

 Count all elements in a collection of boxes which are greater than a given element to compare.
 In this example we are testing with boxes of String.

+Exercise 06 - Generic Count Method Doubles
+-

+Same as the last exercise but with Double.

+Exercise 07 - Custom List
+-

+The container of the custom list created is an array which will be resized according to certain rules.